12-year-old finally saves enough to buy Stephen Curry jersey, gives it away instead

 We should add that when Griffey has a ball in his hand, he usually wears Stephen Curry gear.

-"When I wear the jersey I feel I can make all the shots," he said.
+"When I wear the jersey, I feel I can make all the shots," Griffey said.

-"He wanted it pretty bad," said is mother, Katie, a San Ramon police officer.
+"He wanted it pretty bad," said his mother, Katie, a San Ramon police officer.
 And, she felt he should earn it.

-So, Griffey set to the task, recycling cans, earning the money a nickel and dime at a time.
+So, Griffey set out for the task, recycling cans and earning the money, a nickel and dime at a time.

 CUTE VIDEO: Mail carrier surprises birthday boy with gift